 For more information about the project, please read Prof. Katharine Murphy’s piece on ‘Reading Bodies in European Literatures and Cultures’ published in the Multilingual Medical Humanities series of The Polyphony.

-Planned engagement activities include a creative workshop on Burnout and Resilience in contemporary writing and visual art for publication in a volume of Riptide; and a speaker event with authors of health fiction.
+Our engagement activities include a creative workshop on Burnout, Overload and Resilience in writing and visual art for publication in Riptide Journal; you can find our recently-commissioned 4-page comic by Hannah Berry on burnout in creative industries here.
+We are also planning a speaker event with authors of health fiction.
 If you are interested in learning more or contributing to the project, please contact the team.

 This project is generously funded by an AHRC Research, Development & Engagement Fellowship (AH/X01133X/1), 2023-2025.